 Rich and flavorful, it takes just a small drizzle of bordelaise sauce to perk up a simple, grilled steak or slow-roasted beef.
 This tangy and savory red-wine sauce also is a great accompaniment to roasted potatoes.

 Traditionally, the sauce would be made using a Bordeaux wine, but wines from that region are some of the most expensive in the world.
 Barring a Bordeaux, a good-quality dry red wine will suffice.

-The sauce can be made right before serving time, or up to a day in advance, using a special insiders' trick to keep a skin from forming over the surface of the bordelaise.
+The sauce can be made right before serving time, or up to a day in advance, using a special insider's trick to keep a skin from forming over the surface of the bordelaise.
 Read more about this trick below.

-Place the red wine, shallots, thyme, and bay leaf into a small saucepan set over medium heat.
+- Place the red wine, shallots, thyme, and bay leaf into a small saucepan set over medium heat.
 Bring the mixture to a rolling boil and continue to cook to reduce the contents to half its original volume.

-Add the beef stock to the pan and bring the mixture up to a boil, again.
+- Add the beef stock to the pan and bring the mixture up to a boil again.
 Skim and discard any foam that appears on top of the sauce using a tablespoon.

-Using Wine in Your Cooking:
+Using Wine in Your Cooking

 Saving old, leftover wine for cooking, or even worse, buying "cooking" wine is a false economy.
-If it is not fit to pour into a glass and drink because the taste would not be good, then why will that make your sauce taste good?
-It is the same wine.
+If it is not fit to pour into a glass and drink because the taste would not be good, then why will it make your sauce taste good?
+The short answer is it won't.